TyVirgo/FIAP/README.md

 ```
 If you need to change the values of other properties and see what they mean, check out './src/option.py' file.

-4.More testing commonds can be found in `./src/demo.sh` file and the output results will be sorted in `./experiment/test/`
+4. More testing commonds can be found in `./src/demo.sh` file and the output results will be sorted in `./experiment/test/`

 ## How to Train